alsiesta/videoflix/README.md

 ## Environment Variables

 The project uses environment variables defined in the `.env` file.
-For example, the `BASE_URL` is set to `http://127.0.0.1:8000`.
+For example, the `BASE_URL` is set to `http://127.0.0.1:8000` for development.

 ## Key Directories and Files